 We executed the simulations in three rounds (runs 1-35, runs 36-50 and runs 51-64) over about one week.
 All simulation runs required a similar amount of memory: on the order of 120 Mbytes.
-On the other hand, simulation runs required varying amounts of processor time, depending on the specific combination of factors and on the specific node used to execute the simulation.
-Table 4-18 recounts the execution time used for each simulation run.
-Executing all 64 runs required a total of 537.6 hours of processing time,
+On the other hand, simulation runs required varying amounts of

-&lt;sup>8 Note that 8 of these physical processors were configured with hyperthreadingTM enabled.
+&lt;sup>7 HyperthreadingTM was enabled on 8 of these physical processors.
 Hyperthreading creates two independent logical threads on a single physical processor.
-With hyperthreading the number of available logical processors totaled $(28 + 4 \times 2 =)$ 36.
+With hyperthreading the number of available logical processors totaled ( $28 + 4 \times 2 =$ ) 36.
 On hyperthreaded processors, our simulations ran at (or below) half the speed that was possible without using hyperthreading.
-The reader should take this into account when interpreting the execution-time requirements given in Table 4-18. which amounts to 8.4 hours on average.
-However, due to the fact that ws7 and ws8 used hyperthreading, this figure is somewhat misleading.
+The reader should take this into account when interpreting the execution time requirements given in Table 4-18.